-- Install the files on the Identity Manager server, using the instructions in "Considerations for Installing the Identity Manager Engine" in the NetIQ Identity Manager Setup Guide. - Install the Remote Loader (required to run the driver on a non-Identity Manager server) and the driver files on a non-Identity Manager server where you want to run the driver.
+- Install the files on the Identity Manager server. - Install the Remote Loader (required to run the driver on a non-Identity Manager server) and the driver files on a non-Identity Manager server where you want to run the driver.
 This is the method you should use if you do not want to install eDirectory and Identity Manager on the server that has Active Directory installed on it.
-See "Installing Remote Loader" in the NetIQ Identity Manager Setup Guide.

 If you decide to use the Remote Loader and install it on a member server, you must configure the driver to use an SSL connection between the Remote Loader and the Identity Manager server.
-For more information on how to set up an SSL connection, see "Creating a Keystore File when Using SSL Connections" in the NetIQ Identity Manager Setup Guide.